espocrm/documentation/user-guide/reports.md

 ## Grid Reports

-Grid reports result summarized values grouped by specified fields.
-These reports can be displayed as a chart.
+Grid reports result summarized values, can be grouped by one or two fields. and displayed as a chart.

 ![Grid reports](https://raw.githubusercontent.com/espocrm/documentation/master/_static/images/user-guide/reports/grid.png)